tannerbland/be434-Spring2025/assignments/00_getting_started/laptop_setup/setup_PC.md

 # Task 3: Installing WSL/Ubuntu, Python and VS Code on your PC Computer

 In this class, we will be teaching you Python programming from the ground up!
 The best way to learn Python is by practicing as often as you can.
-By installing python directly on your laptop, you can practice anywhere and anytime you like, with or without an internet connection.
+By installing Python directly on your laptop, you can practice anywhere and anytime you like, with or without an internet connection.

+Note that you have many options to code!
+I have shown you how to use the HPC and the VS Code GUI, and Replit.
+Installing on your laptop is another option, but is not required.
+You may find it easier to just use the online resources for this class.

 I have added detailed instructions below, but here are a few resources for extra details on how this works on your PC:
 * [Developing in WSL in VSCode](https://code.visualstudio.com/docs/remote/wsl)